theyak/ytmusicapi-php/README.md

 ## Known Differences From Python Version

-* The option to open the web browser from the command line is not available in OAuth setup.
+- The option to open the web browser from the command line is not available in OAuth setup.

-* No support for locales or languages.
+- No support for locales or languages.

-* You can pass a cookie string from your browser as the `$auth` parameter in the YTMusic constructor in the PHP version.
+- You can pass a cookie string from your browser as the `$auth` parameter in the YTMusic constructor in the PHP version.

-* Addition of get_account() function to get information about the authorized account.
+- Addition of get_account() function to get information about the authorized account.
 This was developed before the Python version's get_account_info() function.

-* Addition of get_transcript() function, which is basically timestamped lyrics.
+- Addition of get_transcript() function, which is basically timestamped lyrics.
 Not all songs have this available.

-* Addition of get_playlist_continuation() which allows pagniated results of tracks.
+- Addition of get_playlist_continuation() which allows pagniated results of tracks.
 Useful when wanting to provide a progress indicator while loading a playlist.

-* Addition of get_song_info() to get basic information about a track, include if the track is a music video or not.
+- Addition of get_song_info() to get basic information about a track, include if the track is a music video or not.

-* Addition of get_track() to get regular track information about a track.
+- Addition of get_track() to get regular track information about a track.
 This function is useful to get track information in the form of a Track type with the addition of IDs to get lyrics and related tracks.

-* There are various minor differences throughout.
+- There are various minor differences throughout.
 They have been labeled in the code with "Known differences."

-* Typehints were added for your text editor.

 ## Installation